rgeissen/teradata-trusted-data-agent/README.md

 The first time you launch, a configuration modal will appear.
 1.  **MCP Server:** Enter the Host, Port, and Path for your running MCP Server.
-2.  **LLM Provider:** Select your desired provider (currently Google is enabled, with more to be validated based on market demand).
+2.  **LLM Provider:** Select your desired provider (currently Google & Anthropic are enabled, with more to be validated based on market demand).
 3.  **API Key:** Enter the corresponding API Key for the selected provider.
 4.  **Model:** Click the "Refresh" button to fetch available models.
 The certified model will be selectable by default.
 5.  **Connect and Load:** Click the button to validate both connections and load all available capabilities.